N-Heterocyclic carbene boryl anion: Bonding with transition metals

-Group 12 metal bonding has almost exclusively had the metals in the +1-oxidation state, but NHC boryl anions have helped synthesize group 12 M-M bonds in the 0-oxidation state.
-Group 12 metals take part in very weak bonding in the 0-oxidation state due to the filled valence d-orbitals, when the metals have NHC boryl anion ligands, they are able to bond in the 0-oxidation state because of the increase electron density that is donated by the ligand.
-These molecules are synthesized by first have m-terphenyls as the ligands on the metal, and then an isolobal exchange occurs, placing the boryl ligands onto the metal and allowing for the metal to be in the 0-oxidation state.
+Group 12 metal bonding has almost exclusively had the metals in the +1 oxidation state, but NHC boryl anions have helped synthesize group 12 M−M bonds in the 0 oxidation state.
+Group 12 metals take part in very weak bonding in the 0 oxidation state due to the filled valence d-orbitals, when the metals have NHC boryl anion ligands, they are able to bond in the 0 oxidation state because of the increase electron density that is donated by the ligand.
+These molecules are synthesized by first have m-terphenyls as the ligands on the metal, and then an isolobal exchange occurs, placing the boryl ligands onto the metal and allowing for the metal to be in the 0 oxidation state.

-Polycyclic Aromatic Hydrocarbons
+Polycyclic aromatic hydrocarbons

 One of the most exciting applications for NHC boryl anions are their place in polycyclic aromatic hydrocarbons, or PAHs.
 PAHs are normally defined as a molecule that has two or more benzenoid rings and contain no other elements except hydrogen and carbon.
 They are highly fluorescent, and are naturally found in crude oil and other petrochemical products.
-It has been shown that replacing the end carbons with a B-N moiety expands the family of PAHs and can serve as functional materials.
+It has been shown that replacing the end carbons with a B−N moiety expands the family of PAHs and can serve as functional materials.